 Natural Farming

-Synthetic pesticides, herbicides, fertilisers, nor genetic modified organisms are used.
-Farmers coat the seeds with materials like cow dung and ash (bio-stimulants), and plant a variety of crops in circles with minimal disturbance to the soil.
+Synthetic pesticides, herbicides, fertilisers, nor genetic modified organisms are are used in natural farming.
+Farmers coat the seeds with materials like cow dung and ash (bio-stimulants), and necessarily plant a variety of crops in circles with minimal disturbance to the soil.
 Basically the soil is improved and thus productivity of diverse crops of different duration grown.
 It is therefore called ATM (Any Time Money) farming!
 And the productivity matches that of conventional farming.

 Residue Free Farming